Kidoz-SDK/android-ironsource-adapter/README.md

 }
 ```

-ironSource Integration
+IronSource Integration
 =================================

-On a general note you should follow the instructions givven on the ironSource Android SDK Integration page [HERE](https://developers.is.com/ironsource-mobile/android/android-sdk/) but as far as Kidoz integration goes you only need to do the following on You Activity:
+On a general note you should follow the instructions given on the ironSource Android SDK Integration page [HERE](https://developers.is.com/ironsource-mobile/android/android-sdk/) but as far as Kidoz integration goes you only need to do the following on You Activity:

 ```java
   // Initialize listeners